Interventions by hallmark — matrix

 OR contains(target-hallmarks, [[epigenetic-alterations]])

 SORT clinical-stage DESCClass-level synthesis: Only three compound/intervention pages currently link to this hallmark (NMN, NR, caloric-restriction).
 This under-represents the field: partial reprogramming (OSK/OSKM), HDAC inhibitors (butyrate), and SIRT1/6 activators all operate here but lack atomic pages.
 The DunedinPACE clock-slowing signal for caloric restriction (CALERIE) is the strongest human evidence.
 Partial reprogramming is the highest-potential frontier with zero clinical-stage representation.
 Translation gap: preclinical-only for the most promising interventions.
-See epigenetic-alterations, information-theory-of-aging. needs-seeding: partial-reprogrammer, HDAC-inhibitor, SIRT6-activator compound pages.
+See epigenetic-alterations, information-theory-of-aging. gap/needs-seeding: partial-reprogrammer, HDAC-inhibitor, SIRT6-activator compound pages.

 Loss of proteostasis